christian130/docs/v20.1/hello-world-example-apps.md

 ## Apps

-Click the links in the table below to see example code for each supported language / library combo.
+Click the links in the table below to see simple but complete example applications for each supported language and library combination.

-If you are looking to do a specific task such as connect to the database, insert data, or run multi-statement transactions, see [here](#tasks).
+If you are looking to do a specific task such as connect to the database, insert data, or run multi-statement transactions, see [this list of tasks](#tasks).

 {% include {{page.version.version}}/misc/drivers.md %}